PRKille/Csharp-Higher-Lower/README.md

 ## Support and contact details

 _Have a bug or an issue with this application?
-[Open a new issue](https://github.com/benjamin-thompdx/doctor-lookup/issues) here on GitHub._
+Please open a pull request.
 ## Technologies Used

 * C#